type0-1/myshell-ca216/manual/readme.md

 3. Love, R. (2013).
 Linux System Programming.
 O'Reilly Media, Inc.
 4. Molay, B. (2002).
 Understanding Unix Linux Programming.
 Turtleback.

 ## **ACKNOWLEDGEMENT TO DCU'S ACADEMIC INTEGRITY & PLAGIARISM POLICY**

 - Name: **Samson Oloruntola**
 - Student Number: **22714745**
-- I, Samson Oloruntola, acknowledge all consequences for violating the DCU Academic Integrity and Plagiarism Policy and accept any penalties that are in place if I engage in any activity which breaches this policy for assignment 1, myshell in CA216.
+- I, Samson Oloruntola, acknowledge all consequences for violating the DCU Academic Integrity and Plagiarism Policy and accept any penalties that are in place if I engage in any activity which breaches this policy for assignment 1, in CA216 - Operating Systems.